 Gardening with native plants…

 . . . implies gardening with the environment rather than despite it.
-Working with our landscape and climate, on-site resources such as run-off, and knowledge about suitable plants that “want” to grow in the area can result in a garden that pleases the eye and also provides habitat for bees, birds and other beneficial wild things.
+Working with our landscape and climate, with existing resources such as run-off, and knowledge about suitable plants that “want” to grow in the area can result in a garden that pleases the eye and also provides habitat for bees, birds and other beneficial wild things.

 Gardening Publications by NPSNM